deadlyvipers/dojo_rules/introduction.md

 Hello, my name is onimochi!
 I'm from Tokyo.

-My favorite course in Codeschool is "JavaScript-road-trip"
+My favorite path in Codeschool is "JavaScript"

+My deadly skills
+*  Ruby
+*  Git